jaaz10/jaaz10/README.md

 ## Current Focus
 🔭 I'm currently working on enhancing my skills in linux and data structures and algorithms.
-🌟 Passionate about learning DevOps
+🌟 Passionate about getting better Linux!

 ## Connect With Me
 www.jaazespinoza.com